Instructions to Author

 Discussion: Include summary of key findings (primary outcome measures, secondary outcome measures, results as they relate to a prior hypothesis); Strengths and limitations of the study (study question, study design, data collection, analysis and interpretation); Interpretation and implications in the context of the totality of evidence (is there a systematic review to refer to, if not, could one be reasonably done here and now?, what this study adds to the available evidence, effects on patient care and health policy, possible mechanisms); Controversies raised by this study; and Future research directions (for this particular research collaboration, underlying mechanisms, clinical research).

-Review Articles: Those articles are supposed to be written by authors that have done extensive research on the topic or are considered experts in the area.
+Review Articles: These articles are balanced, in-depth, scholarly studies of the latest trends or the present status of a specific timely topic.
+They are supposed to be written by authors that have done extensive research on the topic or are considered experts in the area.
 The manuscript will contain a short description of the research undertaken by the contributor(s) in the field of study.

 The journal requires the reviewers to provide updates on the review subject post-publication.
 The update will be short, describing the developments in the field since the article was written, and should be submitted as a letter to the editor if and when there is new progress in the field.

 Letter to the Editor: These should be short and decisive observations.
-They should preferably be related to articles previously published in the Journal or views expressed in the journal.
+They should preferably be related to articles previously published in the Journal (in the last 6 months) or views expressed in the journal.
 They should not be preliminary observations that need a later paper for validation.
 The letter could have up to 500 words and 5 references.
 It could be generally authored by not more than four authors.

 REFERENCES